forensic-architecture/devops/update-spaces/README.md

 ### upload.yml

 Uploads a folder from your local to a DO space.
-Configure the `bucket_name` and `asset_name` inside upload.yml, and then run the following commands:
+Configure the variables in .env, and then run the following commands:
 ```
 source .env
 ansible-playbook upload.yml